lauracarballo/serverless-authentication/README.md

 ## Technologies

+- Serverless Framework
-- AWS serverless
+- AWS Lambda
 - DynamoDB

 ## Setup

-Clone this repo `git clone https://github.com/lauracarballo/authentication` to your desktop and run `npm install` to install all the dependencies.
+Clone this repo and run `npm install` to install all the dependencies.

 ## To run the project